 - Hot Potato – We use a stuffed animal or other funny item and pass it around, hoping not to get stuck with it.

-- Two Truths and a Lie: This one can get real fun!
+- Two Truths and a Lie: This one can get really fun!
 A great way to get in the know about what is going on in your kid’s lives.

 - Scavenger Hunt: Go on a fun scavenger hunt around your home for random items.

-- Charades: We like to do themes like “Disney Movie” or “Super Hero Movies”
+- Charades: We like to do themes like “Disney movies” or “Super Hero Movies.”

 I hope this list of family games inspires you to take the time to make Family Game Night a tradition in your home.
 Taking the time to play with your kids is so important.
 You’ll make so many fun memories when you do!
 My kids beg us to play games with them, and some of our best conversations have been around the table playing a game as a family.

-I talk a lot about living your best life on my blog, and that includes building healthy, loving relationships with your children.
+I talk about living your best life on my blog, including building healthy, loving relationships with your children.
 I promise time goes by so quickly, and you’re not going to get this time back.
 So make time to be silly with your kids.
 Let your kids see you having fun and being a bit wild.
-You are teaching them that to be a healthy adult, PLAY is still essential and needed.
+You are teaching them that PLAY is still essential and needed to be a healthy adult.